bartenbach/proxa.github.io/_posts/2020-04-01-new-coding-projects.markdown

 ---
-title:  "Back to the Basics"
+title:  "Back to the Basics - Leetcode 30-day challenge Day 1"
 date:   2020-04-01 17:50:17 -0500
 categories: career programming
 ---
+# Single Number

 I think making the transistion onto the management track was a good move.
 I've learned a lot, but one other unexpected byproduct was that my passion for computer science was reignited.